-(Revised) Law Enforcement Training Board: The bill removes the defined 4-year term of service for the executive director and specifies that the executive director serves at the pleasure of the board.
+Law Enforcement Training Board: The provision of this bill that removes the authority and responsibility of the Law Enforcement Training Board (LETB) to select its executive director will decrease the workload for the LETB.
+The bill also removes the defined 4-year term of service for the executive director and specifies that the Governor may remove a sitting executive director and appoint a new one at will.
 If provisions of the bill results in additional turnover in executive directors, the LETB will incur additional direct and indirect costs associated with onboarding and orientation of a new director.
 The net effect of the bill's provisions on the LETB is likely to be a slight increase in expenditures that can be met within existing resources.

 Explanation of State Revenues: Imitation Firearms: This bill creates a new Class B misdemeanor which may result in additional court cases.
 If additional court cases occur and fines are collected, revenue to both the Common School Fund and the state General Fund would increase.
 The maximum fine for a Class B misdemeanor is \$1,000.
 Criminal fines are deposited in the Common School Fund.
 The total fee revenue per case would range between \$113 and \$138.
 The amount of court fees deposited will vary depending on whether the case is filed in a court of record or a municipal court.
-The following linked document describes the fees and distribution of the revenue: [Court fees imposed in criminal, juvenile, and civil violation cases](#).
+The following linked document describes the fees and distribution of the revenue: [Court fees imposed in criminal, juvenile, and civil violation cases.](#)

-Explanation of Local Expenditures: (Revised) Sex or Violent Offenders: By expanding the definition of a sex or violent offender, the bill could increase the workload of county sheriffs responsible for monitoring registered offenders at the county level.
-The bill also specifies that an offender must register for the period required by another jurisdiction or the period in Indiana, which will increase the length of registration for some offenders as well as the total workload associated with monitoring.
+Explanation of Local Expenditures: Sex or Violent Offenders: By expanding the definition of a sex or violent offender, the bill could increase the workload of county sheriffs responsible for monitoring registered offenders at the county level.